Opinion

 5

-Stan about 11 years ago
+Stan over 11 years ago

 In item 4, Chief Steckler's minuses and pluses suck.
 I am a veteran and live alone and he wants to take my gun because someone else misused, had an accident, or etc., is just plain stupid.
 With that attitude I think since that cop killed his wife, and then committed suicide not to long ago we should disarm all cops.
 Since many, many more people are killed by drunk drivers and the misuse of automobiles we should outlaw automobiles.